A fast, flexible simulation framework for Bayesian adaptive designs -- the R package BATSS: Case Study 2 - binary outcome

-These RAR functions (equations \ref{eq:rar_cont} and \ref{eq:rar_int}) can be written in R as: (The arguments that are boldfaced are \texttt{BATSS} ingredients, and those that are italicised are items from the respective user-provided `\texttt{.control}' arguments in the \texttt{batss.glm} function.
-This same convention applies throughout this section.)
+where the arguments in orange are \texttt{BATSS} ingredients (Table \ref{tab:table_ingredients}), and those in red are items from the respective user-provided `\texttt{.control}' arguments in the \texttt{batss.glm} function.
+This same convention applies throughout this section.

 We would then input these probabilities into a treatment allocation function, such as:

 Using these RAR functions (equations \ref{eq:rar_cont} and \ref{eq:rar_int}), the allocations to the control arm are protected so that sufficient power can be obtained for the comparisons of interest.